-Cycle monitoring is when a couple is being prepared for “sexual intercourse at the optimal time”.
-With this method, it is important that the fallopian tubes are unobstructed and fully operational and that semen quality is normal.
-This preliminary treatment measure is also referred to as a fertility check.
-The woman’s cycle is monitored with specific ultrasound and hormone tests.
+Cycle monitoring is where we prepare you for “sexual intercourse at the optimal time”.
+This common preliminary measure, also known as a fertility check, is where the woman or person with ovary’s cycle is monitored with specific ultrasound and hormone tests.
 This makes it possible to monitor the number, size and maturity of the follicles.

-A sperm analysis is often the first step in the diagnostic stage of fertility treatment.
-Through a microscopic examination in our laboratories, we examine and assess the number of sperm cells per millilitre of semen, the shape of the sperm and their motility.
+In our lab, we'll examine and assess the number of sperm cells per millilitre of semen, looking particularly at the shape of the sperm and their motility.
 If less than 15 percent of the sperm is regular in shape and less than 25 percent have normal motility, natural pregnancy is unlikely.